 Parents may try to thwart drug use in their teens by looking over their friends closely, trying to see if these teens look like they might be users of drugs and alcohol.
 Examining all of the teen’s friends can be exhausting, however, and the teen might still have other friends at school or at parties that the parents might never meet.
 For these reasons, it might be best for parents to know what drug paraphernalia looks like, and then armed with this information, they can look for drug use in their own children.
 This may be a quick and efficient way to determine if the teen is using drugs now, or has used drugs in the recent past.

+It’s easy to forget that alcohol is a drug, since its use is so widespread.
+In fact, many parents drink alcohol daily, as part of their evening rituals, and they may be immune to the fact that alcohol does come with related equipment that can be easily spotted.
 Teens often use water bottles and thermoses to carry alcohol from place to place, as they are much more discreet than a flask.
 A quick sniff test or taste test should help parents to detect alcohol.

 Teens who take binge drinking seriously may have modified funnels they can use to “pound” beer or other forms of alcohol.
 Typically, these apparatuses contain a funnel attached to a long tube with a cap on the end.
 This equipment might contain traces of alcohol, as they can be hard to clean completely.

+According to the National Institute on Drug Abuse, marijuana is one of the most popular drugs of abuse among teens.
+In 2011, 6.6 percent of teens in 12th grade reported using marijuana daily.
+Since marijuana use is so prevalent, parents should educate themselves on marijuana-related paraphernalia so they can talk to their kids about this drug.
 Teens who smoke marijuana in cigarette form might require tobacco papers, and they might leave behind tiny flecks of green or brown marijuana.
 Teens might also use tiny pipes to smoke marijuana.
 Some manufacturers also develop marijuana pipes that look like common objects, including markers and lipstick containers.

 Some teens use bongs – a type of water pipe that has a small opening in the base for drugs and a water basin to purify and vaporize the smoke from the drugs.
 Users then inhale the vapors.
 Bongs are often incredibly expensive, and teens go to great lengths to hide them.
 Closets, drawers, attics or basements are common places teens stash these valuable items.